Zsuzsanna Frész, Austria/Hungary

 2. What do you find most fascinating about your home country?

 Freedom.
-Freedom of speech, free exercise of any religion and travelling in the border-free EU.
+Freedom of speech, free exercise of any religion and traveling in the border-free EU.
 I can have a coffee in the morning in Vienna and have a cocktail in the evening in Budapest.

 3. Do you have any experience regarding a scientific or economic exchange between your home country and countries of the European Union?